 Public overview tours on various topics take place regularly at the East Side Gallery.
 The tours last around 1 hour and are conducted with audio guides.
 These tours are free of charge for schoolchildren.
 Registration is not required.

-For groups of 10 or more people, guided tours can be booked for different groups and at an individual date.
+For groups of up to 10 people, guided tours can be booked for different groups and at an individual date.

 The East Side Gallery is the longest remaining section of the Berlin Wall.
 While the GDR border already had special features here, the former border elements gained worldwide attention after the fall of the Wall: 118 artists from 21 countries designed the east side of the Berlin Wall with their pictures to create the world's largest open air gallery.
 The guided tour deals with the history of the GDR border regime, the joy of the fall of the Wall and the artistic appropriation of the former barrier in 1990.